codetrotters/codingchallenge2016-round2/README.md

 You can read more about the Codetrotters *Fellowship* at [http://www.codetrotters.com/fellowship](http://www.codetrotters.com/fellowship)

-##Participating in the Challenge

-This is Round 2 of the Codetrotters Fellowship application.  **You must be invited to participate.**  Invitations will be sent based on performance in the first challenge, which can be found [here](https://github.com/codetrotters/codingchallenge2016).

-To participate in this challenge, you need a *GitHub* account.
-Fork this repository and once you finish with your solution, *send* us a Pull Request.

-If you are not familiar with Git or Github, you can submit your challenge [here](https://codetrotters.typeform.com/to/d5Yv3M).

-We are looking forward to reading all your solutions!

 ##Challenge

 Write a function that takes as an input an array of natural numbers and returns the greatest integer result of combining those natural numbers.